LeoVacher/LeoVacher.github.io/_pages/mywork.md

 We further explored the moment expansion formalism to infer properties about the dust physics in [Ritacco et al (2023)](https://www.aanda.org/articles/aa/full_html/2023/02/aa44269-22/aa44269-22.html).
 This paper was the first one to detect a different spectral behaviour for the $E$- and $B$-modes power spectra of the dust residuals in data, giving us a clew for the developments about $E/B$ discussed in the previous section.
 As a direct follow up, we are currently preparing another work targeting dust properties using the spin-moment formalism directly at the map level [Guillet et al (in prep)].

+### Using moment expansion to model the Galactic signal

+In the recent work [Vacher et al (2024)](https://arxiv.org/pdf/2411.11649), we demonstrated that any foreground model used by the CMB community can be easily decomposed in terms of moments.
+We used this fact to model the complexity that could arise from variations of the Galactic physical properties in the third dimension, along the line of sight.
+We demonstrated that a lot of room was left by data for additional complexity in the third dimension, which could significantly challenge standard component separation methods.

 ### Scattering transform and more

 Dust signal is not only complex is in the frequency space, but also in space.
 Indeed, due to the complex turbulent and magnetized behaviour of the interstellar medium, dust signal displays highly non Gaussian patterns over the sky, as filaments, drapery or clumps.
 I had the chance to investigates new statistics in order to tackle together the spatial and the spectral complexity of the foreground signal using scattering transform in [Regaldo-Saint Blancard (2022)](https://iopscience.iop.org/article/10.3847/1538-4357/aca538).
 In this precursory work, we managed to infer some properties about the SED signal from the spatial non-Gaussian statistics of the signal only.